Gr33nDrag0n69/LiskBeta4/MD/InstallLiskCore.md

 For some reasons the default config.json (or your custom-config) need to be edited to prevent a bug during keys import.

+**After the config file is fixed, don't forget to stop/start the node to apply the new config file before proceeding with the next steps!**

 ```txt
 vi ~/.lisk/lisk-core/config/config.json